 Students are expected to maintain 4.00 credits per semester to reach a total of 32.00 credits by the end of the eighth semester.
-Students who fall more than 2.00 credits behind this pace, or who earn two or fewer credits during the semester, are subject to academic discipline.
+Students who fall more than 2.00 credits behind this pace or who earn fewer than 3.00 credits during the semester are subject to academic discipline.
 The following chart identifies the minimum and pace credit totals students are expected to maintain over the course of eight semesters at Wesleyan.

 Semester Minimum Credit Pace 1 2.00 4.00 2 6.00 8.00 3 10.00 12.00 4 14.00 16.00 5 18.00 20.00 6 22.00 24.00 7 26.00 28.00 8 32.00 32.00

 Is it possible to enroll in fewer than 4.00 credits per semester?